Long-Beach-Nonprofit-Guide/docs/docs/obtain-long-beach-business-license.md

 1. **Submit the application**: After completing the application and exemption form, I submitted them to the City of Long Beach.

+1. **Wait for approval**: After submitting the application, I had to wait for the City of Long Beach to review the application and make a determination on the business license and exemption.
+Once the application was approved, I received a business license from the city.

+## Outcomes

+Obtained a business license from the City of Long Beach.
+The organization is now authorized to operate within the city limits and is in compliance with local regulations.

 ## Cost

 - None w/ 501c3 exemption